How To Live On Very Little Money: Extreme Frugality

 However, you won’t be affected for a prolonged period if you’re someone like me, centered on purpose in life.
 But yes, sidetracking definitely happens.

 You mostly like or want things that other people possess.
 No matter how many better versions of the same item you already own.
-It’s always the quality, the color, and the pattern that someone else owns that is better than yours.
-Am I right?
+It’s always the quality, the color, and the pattern that someone else owns which is better than ours.
+Right?

 You can focus on your life and be content with less money only if you watch, read, or be amongst those on the same mission.
 There’s no other way around it.